Fans, players pay tribute to Haskins at vigil - NewsBreak

 “Dwayne was the greatest person you could ever meet,” said Columbus resident Brian Fogle, an Ohio State superfan known as “Buckeye Brian.”
 “He had the greatest smile.
 He always lifted people up as soon as he came in the room.
 He had that smile.”

 Fogle has a picture of him and Haskins the day before the quarterback helped Ohio State win the Rose Bowl.
-That picture is now part of the memorial.
+That picture is not part of the memorial.

 “He was just a team player, a good friend,” Fogle said.
 “He just had a great talent and a great arm and just an overall great person.”